mdlacasse/Owl/README.md

 It is anticipated that most end users will use Owl through the graphical interface either at [owlplanner.streamlit.app](https://owlplanner.streamlit.app) or [installed](INSTALL.md) on their own computer.
-The underlying Python package can also be used directly through Python scripts or a Jupyter Notebook as described [here](USER_GUIDE.md).
+The underlying Python package can also be used directly through Python scripts or Jupyter Notebooks as described [here](USER_GUIDE.md).

 Not every retirement decision strategy can be framed as an easy-to-solve optimization problem.